Senior Executives

 Darren Belcher joined Family Residences and Essential Enterprises, Inc. (FREE), and began supporting the FREE Network, in January of 2016 as the Vice President of Technology Services, where he is responsible for the organization and management of the Information Technology (IT) infrastructure, desk and mobile phones, applications and support.
 In addition, he is responsible for oversight of the IT team, including IT and phone managed services vendors, IT policy, and management of all IT systems.

-Darren also serves as the VP of Programs for HDI, Long Island Chapter.
+Darren also served as the VP of Programs for HDI, Long Island Chapter.
 HDI fosters the sharing of knowledge, skills and networking opportunities for IT service management and support professionals.
+In addition, Darren is a member of several IT Peer groups which focus on technology in the Human Services area.
 Besides numerous IT certifications, Darren graduated from Control Data Institute with studies in Computer Science/Electronics.
+Darren has returned to college, focusing on Information Technology studies, in particular Cybersecurity.

 ANITA DOWD-NEUFELD, MA